Wotipati/Passive_Aggressive/passive_aggressive/README.md

 ```
 python passive_aggresive_ex.py --record 1
 ```
-The results is saved as "results.mp4"
+The result is saved as "results.mp4"

 ---